-Additional comments were made concerning compliance with land use regulations, not reducing nesting habitat for birds, adherence to Section 106 of the National Historic Preservation Act of 1966, and further compliance with air quality, water allocations, discharge to surface water and storm water management regulations.
-Nesting bird habitat protection and noise concerns can be addressed by taking advantage of construction scheduling windows
+In a correspondence dated 22 March 2018, NJDEP commented on the Cape May Seawall Study NEPA Scoping Letter (dated 14 February 2018).
+Comments included the necessity to adhere to the Green Acres program (if applicable) comply with land use regulations, not reduce nesting habitat for birds, adhere to Section 106 of the National Historic Preservation Act of 1966, and to further comply with air compliance, water allocations, discharge to surface water and storm water management regulations.
+Green Acres parcels are not situated in the project area.
+As a result, there will be no impact to the Green Acres Program.
+Additionally, nesting bird habitat, the noise concerns can be avoided by taking advantage of construction scheduling windows

-The New Jersey State Historical Preservation Office (SHPO), in a letter dated 30 June 2020 expressed concerns about the impact this project could have on the Cape May Historic District and National Landmark and made preliminary comments regarding a list of Consulting Parties, a definitive visual APE analysis, and detailed plans and specifications.
+The New Jersey State Historical Preservation Office (SHPO), in a letter dated 30 June 2020, expressed concerns about the impact this project could have on the Cape May Historic District and National Landmark and made preliminary comment regarding a list of Consulting Parties, a definitive visual APE analysis, and detailed plans and specifications.
 The USACE has developed a list of Consulting Parties and will further consult with the NJSHPO in the future.
-A Programmatic Agreement dated August 19, 2021 has been negotiated with the NJSHPO and the Consulting Parties that will define further analyses and investigations during the Design and Implementation Phase.
+A Programmatic Agreement will be negotiated with the NJSHPO and the Consulting Parties that will define further analyses and investigations post-feasibility.

 The Tribes were sent NEPA Scoping Letters (dated 14 February 2018).
 USACE received no responses.
-A copy of the Environmental Assessment has been provided to the tribes for their review.
+A copy of the EA will be provided to the tribes for their review.

-12.0 Coordination, Public Views, and Comments
+11.0 Coordination, Public Views, and Comments

-This Final Integrated Feasibility Report and Environmental Assessment will be distributed for review by the public, stakeholders, the City of Cape May, and Federal and State resource agencies.
+This draft Feasibility Report will be distributed for review by the public, stakeholders, the City of Cape May, and Federal and State resource agencies.
+Additional refinements to the TSP will likely be made during this review period towards the development of a final selected plan.

-13.0 Recommendations
+12.0 Recommendations

-As a result of this Final Feasibility Study and Environmental Assessment Report, USACE recommends that the least cost alternative with the highest average annual net benefits proceed to a final design in the Design and Implementation Phase of the project.
-Further, this Final Report consists of all planning and design activities that demonstrate that Federal participation is warranted at this time.
-During the Design and Implementation Phase, other actions such as completing plans and specifications and obtaining necessary permits will be conducted leading to a construction contract award.
-Additional funding is required to scope the PMP and execute the Project Partnership Agreement (PPA) to construct the least cost alternative plan with the highest average annual benefits.
+As a result of this Draft Feasibility Study report, USACE recommends that the least cost alternative with the highest average annual net benefits proceeds to a final design in the design and implementation (D&I) phase.
+Further, this Draft Integrated Feasibility Study and Environmental Assessment Report consists of all planning and design activities that demonstrate that Federal participation is warranted at this time.
+A Final Integrated Feasibility Study and Environmental Assessment assessment is required and will be developed in the future.
+During the D&I phase, other actions such as completing plans and specifications and obtaining necessary permits will be conducted leading to a construction contract award.
+Additional funding is required to scope the PMP and execute the Project Partnership Agreement (PPA) to construct the least cost alternative plan with highest average annual benefits.

-This Final Integrated Feasibility Report and Environmental Assessment has been prepared to evaluate coastal storm risk management alternatives for the restoration of the seawall along Beach Avenue and Wilmington Avenue in the borough of Cape May City, New Jersey in regard to their relative completeness, effectiveness, efficiency and acceptability and potential impact to existing ecological, cultural and socio-economic resources.
+This Draft Integrated Feasibility Study and Environmental Assessment Report has been prepared to evaluate coastal storm risk management alternatives for the restoration of the seawall along Beach Avenue and Wilmington Avenue in the borough of Cape May City, New Jersey in regard to their relative completeness, effectiveness, efficiency and acceptability and potential impact to existing ecological, cultural and socio-economic resources.
 Alternative 4 has the highest average annual net benefits and was the only alternative that met all planning criteria.
-This recommended alternative places a concrete cap on top of the existing seawall at elevation +17 feet (NAVD88).
+This recommended alternative places a concrete cap on top of the existing seawall at elevation +17ft NAVD88.
 The cap would be 8 feet wide and cast in place with framing.
 The existing voids between the stones on top of the seawall would be cleared of grout so that new concrete poured for the cap would be anchored into the existing structure.